mdlacasse/Owl/README.md

 ```
 <img src="https://github.com/mdlacasse/Owl/blob/main/docs/ratesPlot.png" width="800">

-A short text summary of the outcome at the end of the optimization can be displayed through using:
+A short text summary of the outcome of the optimization can be displayed through using:
 ```python
 plan.summary()
 ```